KontraCity/RenderFever/README.md

 1. Set `REAL_VCPKG_ROOT` environment variable to path of the root directory of `vcpkg`
 2. Open Visual Studio and clone https://github.com/KontraCity/RenderFever.git
 3. Open directory in solution explorer, let CMake configure the project
-4. Select `x64 Release` configuration, build the project
+4. Select `Windows Release` configuration, build the project

 #### Linux
 Using `apt` to install the dependencies: